neeer4j/SuperDesk/README.md

 SuperDesk is a comprehensive remote desktop access web application designed for personal use on Windows platforms.
 It provides secure, real-time screen sharing, bidirectional audio communication, camera access, and file transfer capabilities.

+## 🚀 Quick Start

+Run `start-dev.bat` to launch both server and client automatically!
+The server will start on port 3001 and the client on port 3000.

 ## 🚀 Features

 - **Web-based Client Interface** - Access from any modern browser